HackYourFuture-CPH/teacher-curriculum/topics/mental-models.md

 ## Preparation

-- How information is stored in the brain: https://www.youtube.com/watch?v=UpA6RdE0aYo
+- [Another video](https://www.youtube.com/watch?v=AbAfM7AFO3k) about what mental models are and how students use them:
-- What are mental models and how do students use them: https://www.youtube.com/watch?v=AbAfM7AFO3k
+- [A video](https://www.youtube.com/watch?v=eVtCO84MDj8) about how mental models affecting learning
-- Mental models affecting learning: https://www.youtube.com/watch?v=eVtCO84MDj8
+- [Example](https://www.youtube.com/watch?v=O8BWOzc2LHU) of creating a mental model to help students learn
-- Example of creating a mental model to help students learn: https://www.youtube.com/watch?v=O8BWOzc2LHU
+- Check out some of the mental models in [this article](https://fs.blog/mental-models/) to get a sense of what a mental model is

 ## Exercises